Server

 }

-• maxResults: – number of items to return per page.
+• maxResults - how many results to return per page.

-• total: – total number of items to return, subject to server-enforced limits.
-This number may change as the client requests the subsequent pages.
+• total - the number of items that the calling user has permissions for.
+This number may change while the client requests the next pages.
 A client should always assume that the requested page can be empty.
 REST API consumers should also consider the field to be optional.
-In cases when calculating this value is too expensive it may not be included in the response.
+This value may not be included in the response, if it is too expensive to calculate.

-Clients can use the startAtmaxResults, and total parameters to retrieve the desired number of results.
-Note that each API resource or method may have a different limit on the number of items returned, which means you can ask for more than you are given.
+Clients can use the startAt, maxResults, and total parameters to retrieve the desired number of results.
+Note, each API resource or method may have a different limit on the number of items returned, which means you can ask for more than you are given.
 The actual number of items returned is an implementation detail and this can be changed over time.

 Ordering

 Some resources support ordering by a specific field.
-This is provided by the orderBy query parameter.
+Ordering request is provided in the orderBy query parameter.
+See the docs for specific methods to see which fields they support and if they support ordering at all.

 Many fields have a self link that takes you to the canonical location for that resource.
 For example: